juju/docs/src/en/commands.md

    **Details:**

-   An existing relation between the two specified services will be removed.
+   An existing relation between the two specified applications will be removed.
-   This should not result in either of the services entering an error state, but may result in either or both of the services being unable to continue normal operation.
-In the case that there is more than one relation between two services it is necessary to specify which is to be removed (see examples).
-Relations will automatically be removed when using the`juju remove-service` command.
+   This should not result in either of the applications entering an error state, but may result in either or both of the applications being unable to continue normal operation.
+In the case that there is more than one relation between two applications it is necessary to specify which is to be removed (see examples).
+Relations will automatically be removed when using the`juju remove-application` command.

    **Examples:**